 - Encouraging insects to move into the garden and help with pollination and decomposition of organic matter.

 DIY Insect Hotel

-- Open wooden box, or small wooden shelf (made from hard wood).
-I found mine on the curb side but charity and tip shops usually have an assortment of wooden shaped boxes.
+- Open wooden box or small wooden hardwood shelf (I found mine on the curbside, but charity and tip shops usually have an assortment of wooden shaped boxes).

-- Assortment of twigs, wood chips, pine needles and leaves.
+- Variety of twigs, wood chips, pine needles and leaves.

 - Blocks or logs of untreated wood with holes,

 - A flat piece of wood or old umbrella (for the roof),

 - Wire to hang the finished hotel or some post on which to elevate it.